trco/django-bootstrap-modal-forms/README.rst

 - Any element can be trigger element as long as ``modalForm`` is bound to it.
 - Click event on trigger element loads form's html from #2 within ``<div class="modal-content"></div>`` and sets action attribute of the form to ``formURL`` set in #6.

+NOTE: You cannot use more than one modal on the page that you are including this on.
+Even if the modal is unrelated and has different id's.

 .. code-block:: html+django

     index.html